flekschas/jupyter-scatter/README.md

 </div>

-**Why?** After embedding data I want to explore the embedding space, which typically involves three things.
-First, interactive view adjustments like panning & zooming or changing the point size and opacity.
-Second, selecting instances.
-And third, coloring the embedded instances by a categorical or numerical value.
-The goal of jupyter-scatterplot is to easily support all three things and scale to millions of points.
+**Why?** After embedding data we want to explore the embedding space, which typically involves three things besides plotting the data as a 2D scatter.
+First, we want to interactively adjust the view (e.g., via panning & zooming) and the visual point encoding (e.g., the point color, opacity, or size).
+Second, we want to be able to select/highlight points.
+And third, we want to compare multiple embeddings (e.g., via animation, color, or point connections).
+The goal of jscatter is to support all three requirements and scale to millions of points.

-**How?** Internally, jupyter-scatterplot is using [`regl-scatterplot`](https://github.com/flekschas/regl-scatterplot/)
+**How?** Internally, jscatter is using [`regl-scatterplot`](https://github.com/flekschas/regl-scatterplot/)

 ## Development